 Black Walnut Endiandra globosa Other names: Ball-fruited Walnut

-Attractive tree species with a glossy foliage found in subtropical rainforests growing to a height of 20m (Image 1).
+This attractive tree grows to a height of 20m and features glossy green foliage.
+It has a restricted distribution range within subtropical rainforests (Image 1).
 Bark is firm and fairly smooth; colour is a light grey with a pink hue (2).
-Large sized fruit can be up to 6 cm in diameter and 8 cm long dark purple to black in colour, yellow flesh covers a beautifully marked, smooth and hard cased seed (3).
-Simple leaves with an alternate arrangement are; up to 20 cm long with entire margins, ovate to wide elliptic in shape, dark green and glossy, hairless and fairly thin.
+The large ball-shaped fruit (a drupe) can reach up to 6cm in diameter and is dark purple to nearly black in colour when fully ripe.
+Yellow fruit flesh covers a beautifully marked, smooth and hard-shelled seed (3).
+Simple leaves with an alternate arrangement are; up to 20cm long, ovate or wide elliptic in shape with entire margins, hairless, dark green and glossy on top, lighter green and also very glossy beneath, smooth and fairly thin in texture.
 Leaf apex is short acuminate (4).
-Lower surface is a lighter green and also very glossy, center vein and petiole which is up to 12 mm long are often coloured a pale yellow (5).
-Distribution: Northern NSW to southern QLD.
+The petioles (leaf stalks), which are up to 12mm long, and the centre vein are often coloured a pale yellow (5).
+Distribution: Northern NSW to southern Qld.
 (See Leaf Characteristics for explanations of terms used.)

-Callicoma serratifolia is a small tree species reaching a height of up to 15 m originating in open tall forests, on margins of temperate and subtropical rainforests (Image 1).
-The slender trunk features a dark grey to nearly black coloured bark, which has a rough and flaky texture (2).
-In early spring masses of white coloured flowers up to 2 cm in diameter appear giving the tree or tall shrub its characteristic appearance.
-Flowers with stamens forming the globular shape feature no petals and a stalk (pedicel) up to 3 cm in length (3 & 4).
-Simple leaves with an opposite arrangement are; mainly elliptic in shape with regularly toothed margins, up to 12 cm in length, mid-green and hairless on top with a pale whitish to grey green underside due to dense whitish hair, firm and rather stiff in texture.
+Despite its common name this species is not related to Wattle Trees (Acacia spp.)
+It is a small to medium tree up to 25m tall that inhabits open tall Eucalypt forests, and the margins of temperate and subtropical rainforests (Image 1).
+The trunk features a dark grey to nearly black coloured bark, which has a rough and flaky texture (2).
+Appearing In early spring, masses of white to cream-coloured flowers are up to 2cm in diameter and give the tree a distinctive appearance.
+Flowers with stamens forming the globular shape feature no petals and a stalk (pedicel) up to 3cm long (3 & 4).
+Simple leaves with an opposite arrangement are; up to 12cm long, mainly elliptic in shape with regularly toothed margins, mid-green and hairless on top, pale whitish to grey green beneath due to dense whitish hair, firm and rather stiff in texture.
 Apex is acute or short acuminate, base shape is cuneate.
-Petiole is on average 5 mm in length.
+Petiole (leaf stalk) is on average 5 mm long.
 Mid vein and strongly raised lateral veins on the lower leaf surface are covered in fine rusty brown hair, which also covers young stems (Images 4 & 5).
-Distribution: Widespread from NSW south coast to central QLD.
+Distribution: Widespread from NSW south coast to central Qld.
 See Flower Characteristics Page for more information.

 Blackwood Acacia melanoxylon Other names: Sally Wattle, Hickory and Mudgerabah

-This native tree species is known under an array of common names due to its wide distribution range and as it grows in different habitats from mountainous areas to within subtropical rainforests.
-It can grow as a woody shrub under 5m to up to 30m+ tall tree in favourable conditions (Image 1).
-Bark on mature specimens is a grey to brown colour, firm, hard and furrowed (2).
-Coiled up fruit pods can be found on the forest floor at most times of the year and are helpful when identifying this species.
-Pods (when uncoiled) are up to 12cm long and flattened containing black shiny seeds (3 & 4).
-Simple leaves (Phyllodes) on mature specimens with an alternate arrangement are; up to 15 cm in length with entire margins, are narrow oblanceolate to elliptic in shape, hairless and fairly thin but firm.
+Due to its extensive distribution range, this native tree is known under an array of common names.
+The Blackwood is very adaptable and grows in different habitats from mountainous areas to within lowland subtropical rainforests.
+It can be a woody shrub under 5m high or under favourable conditions a tall tree up to 30m high in Tasmania (Image 1).
+Bark on mature specimens is greyish brown in colour, firm, hard and furrowed in texture (2).
+The coiled fruit pods can be found on the forest floor at most times of the year and are helpful when identifying this species.
+The flattened pods (when uncoiled) are up to 12cm long and contain a number of shiny black seeds (3 & 4).
+Simple leaves (phyllodes) with an alternate arrangement are; up to 15cm long, narrow oblanceolate (reverse lance-shaped) to elliptic with entire margins, hairless, fairly thin but firm in texture.
 Venation is longitudinal.
 Globular shaped flowers are cream to pale yellow coloured and bloom in spring (4 & 5).
-Distribution: From Tasmania to northern QLD.
+Distribution: Tas., Vic., NSW to northern Qld.

 Bleeding Heart Tree Homalanthus populifolius Other names: Native Poplar, Queensland Poplar

-This shrub or small native tree species reaches a height of up to 6m (sometimes taller), preferring moist locations in different types of rainforests and is often found as regrowth along watercourses (Image 1).
-Bark on mature specimen is a grey brown or olive brown in colour with a firm and rather smooth texture, white patches are caused by lichen (2).
-Small yellowish green flowers are held on long racemes more than 20 cm in length which appear at the very end of young branches (terminal) and bloom over spring (3).
-The fruit is a bluish green capsule divided into 2 sections (lobes or valves) each containing a seed covered in a yellowish, fleshy aril.
-It measures less than 1 cm in diameter (4).
-Simple leaves with an alternate arrangement are; broadly ovate in shape with entire margins, up to 15 cm long and 10 cm wide, dark green and glossy on top, paler grey-green beneath, hairless with a thin and soft texture.
-Glands at the top of the red petiole which measures up 10 cm in length and exudes a milky sap are good identification features.
+This abundant shrub or small tree species reaches a height of 6m (sometimes taller).
+It favours moist locations in different types of rainforests and is often found as regrowth along watercourses (Image 1).
+Bark on mature specimen is grey brown or olive brown in colour with a firm and rather smooth texture, (white patches are caused by lichen) (2).
+Small yellowish green flowers are borne on racemes more than 20cm long, which emerge at the very end of young branches (terminal) and bloom over spring (3).
+The fruit is a bluish green capsule divided into 2 sections (lobes or valves), each containing a seed less than 10mm in diameter, which is covered in a yellowish fleshy aril (4).
+Simple leaves with an alternate arrangement are; up to 15cm long and 10cm wide, broadly ovate in shape with entire margins, dark green and glossy on top, paler grey-green beneath, hairless with a thin and soft texture.
+Glands (inset 5) at the top of the red petiole, which is up 10 cm long and exudes a milky sap when broken, are useful identification features.
 Leaf apex is acute, base shape is rounded.
 Venation is clearly visible on both leaf surfaces (Images 4 & 5).
-Distribution: Widespread in northern VIC, NSW and QLD.
+Distribution: Widespread in northern Vic, NSW and Qld.

 Blue Mint Bush Prostanthera caerulea Other names: Lilac Mint Bush

-There are numerous different Mint Bushes (Prostanthera sp.) native to Australia, with many of them grown in cultivation for their beautiful flowers.
-The majority of species are wooden shrubs less than 4m in height and the leaves of all of them are mint scented when crushed.
-The Blue or Lilac Mint bush occurs as an understorey plant in tall Eucalyptus forests and can reach up to 3m in height (1).
+There are numerous different Mint Bushes (Prostanthera spp.) native to Australia, with many of them grown in cultivation for their beautiful flowers.
+The majority of species are wooden shrubs less than 4m tall and the leaves of all of them are mint scented when crushed.
+The Blue or Lilac Mint Bush (shown) can reach a height of 3m and inhabits tall Eucalypt forests as an understorey plant (1).
 Bark on older stems is grey in colour, firm and finely rough in texture (2).
 Flowers can vary in colour from blue to mauve or more lilac and under closer inspection show tiny white dots.
-They measure about 1 cm across and flower over spring (3).
-Young stems and emerging leaves are covered in fine, short hair.
-Simple mature leaves have an opposite arrangement and are; up to 6 cm in length with toothed margins, varied from lanceolate to elliptic or narrow ovate in shape, mostly hairless, soft in texture and compared to other Prostanthera sp. only mild scented when crushed.
+They measure about 10mm across and flower over spring (3).
+Young stems and the emerging leaves are covered in fine, short hair.
+Simple mature leaves have an opposite arrangement and are; up to 6cm long, varied from lanceolate (lance-shaped) to elliptic or narrow ovate with toothed margins, mostly hairless, soft in texture and compared to other Prostanthera spp. only mild scented when crushed.
 Leaf apex is acute, base shape is cuneate.
-Petiole is up to 1 cm long.
-Venation is faint with lateral veins being more visible on lower leaf surface (4 & 5).
-Distribution: NSW
+Petiole (leaf stalk) is up to 10mm long.
+Venation is faint with lateral veins being more visible on the lower leaf surface (4 & 5).
+Distribution: NSW only.

 Blue Quandong Elaeocarpus grandis Other names: Silver Quandong, Blue Fig

-Blue Quandong is a large tree species found in subtropical rainforest (STRf) attaining more than 40 m in height.
-The image (1) is showing a street tree at only 20 m in height.
-Large buttress roots are a feature on mature trees in their natural habitat (Image 2).
+The Blue Quandong is a tall tree that attains more than 40m in height and often forms the highest canopy in subtropical rainforests.
+The image (1) is showing a street tree about 20m high.
+Large buttress roots are a common feature of mature trees in their natural habitat (Image 2).
 Bark is greyish in colour with a firm texture and horizontal ridges (3).
-The blue fruit is up to 25mm in diameter containing a deeply grooved and very hard stone (4).
-Alternately arranged simple leaves are; oblong in shape with finely toothed margins, up to 16 cm long, hairless, glossy on both surfaces, paler green below with a firm texture.
-Apex is acute ending in a blunt point or more rounded, base shape is attenuate.
+The vivid blue fruit (a drupe) is up to 25mm in diameter and contains a deeply grooved and very hard seed, characteristic for the genus (4).
+Alternately arranged simple leaves are; up to 16cm long, oblong in shape with finely toothed margins, hairless, glossy on both surfaces, paler green below and firm in texture.
+Apex is acute or more rounded; base shape is attenuate.
 Older leaves will often turn red before falling.
-Strong petiole can measure up to 25 mm in length.
-Several domatia along the center vein are very evident, laterals are raised on lower leaf surface (5).
-Distribution: Mid-north coast of NSW to central QLD.
+The strong petiole (leaf stalk) can be up to 25mm long.
+Several domatia along the centre vein are very evident, laterals are raised on lower leaf surface (5).
+Distribution: Mid-north coast of NSW to north Qld & NT.

 Blueberry Ash Elaeocarpus reticulatus

-Widespread and eye-catching small to medium sized native tree species reaching a height of 20m (depending on conditions) found in a variety of forest types along Australia's east coast (Image 1).
+This widespread and eye-catching small to medium sized tree species reaches a height of 20m (depending on conditions).
+It is found in a variety of forest types along Australia's east coast (Image 1).
 Bark is a dark grey colour with a firm and smooth texture (2).
-Masses of small white and scented flowers held in panicles bloom in early spring within warmer regions and late spring/summer in cooler environments (3).
-Beautiful small blue fruit resemble a blueberry in appearance, but contain a hard grooved seed which will mature in autumn.
-Leaf arrangement is alternate (4).
-Simple leaves are; elliptic to obovate in shape, up to 12 cm in length with regularly toothed margins, hairless with a firm texture.
-Apex is acute or short acuminate, base shape is attenuate.
-The often red coloured petiole is up to 10 mm in length.
-Fine reticulate venation is visible and domatia as small bristles are present.
+Masses of small white and scented flowers are arranged on panicles and bloom in early spring within warmer regions and late spring/summer in cooler environments (3).
+The beautiful small blue fruit (a drupe) resembles a blueberry in appearance and size, but beneath a thin layer of fruit flesh it contains a single very hard and deeply grooved seed.
+Fruit matures in autumn (4).
+Simple leaves with an alternate arrangement are; up to 12cm long, elliptic or broadly oblanceolate (reverse lance-shaped) with regularly toothed margins, hairless, strong and firm in texture.
+Apex is acute or short acuminate; base shape is attenuate.
+The often red coloured petiole (leaf stalk) is up to 10mm long.
+Fine reticulate venation is visible and domatia, as small bristles, are present on the lower leaf surface.
 Attractive young growth is often a salmon colour (5).
-Distribution: Common in Victoria, NSW and southern QLD.
+Distribution: Common in Victoria, NSW and southern Qld.

 See Flower Characteristics Page and Leaf Characteristics Page for information on terms used.